sheffieldnlp/naacl2018-fever/README.md

 # UofA-Fact Extraction and VERification
-## Instructions to do AFTER you run the shefiield [instructions](https://github.com/sheffieldnlp/fever-baselines)
+## Instructions to do AFTER you run the shefiield [instructions for manual install](https://github.com/sheffieldnlp/fever-baselines/wiki/Manual-Install)

 - source activate fever
 ## To run training alone type: